Our impact

 Background

-The principal shareholder in the E18 Hamina to Vaalimaa motorway project, Meridiam has continued its involvement in the upgrading of Finland’s infrastructure.
-This was the second public private partnership Meridiam has formed with the Finland Transport Agency (FTA).
+As the principal shareholder in the E18 Hamina to Vaalimaa Motorway, Meridiam has continued its involvement in upgrading Finland’s infrastructure.
+This was the second public private partnership Meridiam formed with the Finland Transport Agency (FTA).
 It consists of the major reconstruction and upgrade of Finland’s historical Route 7 highway to motorway standard.

 The design and construction works of the Project were conducted by YIT.
 O&M of the overall 59km corridor is being performed by YIT.